 - After discussions with the instructing officer (nominated in the drafting instructions), the legislative drafter prepares a draft of the proposed legislation for the instructing officer’s consideration.
 The draft often includes queries and comments.
 The draft is successively revised in the light of the instructing officer’s further instructions until the instructing officer and legislative drafter are satisfied that the draft is ready for making.

 Naming of legislation

-- provide a convenient way of referring to the legislation (i.e. not be too long, cumbersome or unwieldy); and
+- provides a convenient way of referring to the legislation (i.e. not be too long, cumbersome or unwieldy); and

-- be unique (so that the legislation can be identified with complete certainty from its name alone).
+- is unique (so that the legislation can be identified with complete certainty from its name alone).

 - Rules and orders are generally using the following style: <Subject Matter> Rule <Year of Making and, if necessary, Number for year> or <Subject Matter> Order <Year of Making and, if necessary, Number for Year>, as appropriate.
-For example, Coursework Awards Rule 2016 (No. 2).
+For example, Governance Rule 2020.

 - The Corporate Governance and Risk Office approves any departure from this approach to naming.

 - Legislation that is to be amended is re-made as a new item of legislation, rather than by being amended through the use of amending legislation.